ChuliangYang/MaterialTabPage/README.md

 A practice for different architectures.

 Use three ways to achieve that.
-One is fast and straightforward version (Code in MainActivity.kt). one is MVP+Dagger+Rxjava+Retrofit version (Code in MainActivityMVP.kt).
+One is straightforward version (Code in MainActivity.kt). one is Mosby+MVP+Dagger+Rxjava+Retrofit version (Code in MainActivityMVP.kt).
 And last is brand new architecture components+data binding MVVM version.

 Data from [Json](https://gist.githubusercontent.com/MrCarlosYang/c1f004cb7f447ee5ccd6433bcb56d5af/raw/df3a570c9a0976e43b799be96da59186fc918ea7/CityList.json)